 Contact Kinde if you want to pay your deposit by check.

 KINDE NEBEKER, MFA, MATP-EP is a wilderness rites of passage guide, teacher, designer and student of human consciousness.
 She is owner and creator of New Moon Rites of Passage, which seeks to support people through life transitions, offering spiritual and psychological development through deep connection with nature.
-Kinde guides trips, offers workshops and mentorship, and speaks, teaches and writes about the relationship between nature and human wellbeing.
+Kinde guides trips, offers workshops and mentorship, and speaks, teaches and writes about the relationship between design, nature and the evolution of consciousness.